kubevela/community/community-membership.md

 Members are continuously active contributors in the community.
 They can have issues and PRs assigned to them.
 Members are expected to remain active contributors to the community.

 ### Requirements
-- Have made multiple contributions to the project or community.
-Fulfill one criteria of below will do:
-  - **Submitted 10 coding PRs those labeled as effort/small**.
+- Have made multiple contributions to the project or community. **Submitted 1 coding PRs or 3 doc PRs**.
-  - **Submitted 5 coding PRs those labeled as effort/medium**.
-  - **Submitted 2 coding PRs those labeled as effort/large**.
 - Contribution may include, but is not limited to:
    - Authoring or reviewing PRs on GitHub
    - Filing or commenting on issues on GitHub